<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=838528320191540&amp;ev=PageView&amp;noscript=1">

 In conclusion, your child's first seven years should prepare him/her to say at the age of accountability, "Here am I, Lord, send me!"
 A properly informed conscience is the key to that preparation.

-Download a printer-friendly version of this list
+Download a PDF of this list

 From Dr. James Dobson's Emotions: Can You Trust Them?